ROCm/amdsmi/amdsmi_cli/README.md

   --json                                          Displays output in JSON format (human readable by default).
   --csv                                           Displays output in CSV format (human readable by default).
   --file FILE                                     Saves output into a file on the provided path (stdout by default).
-  --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}  Set the logging level for the parser commands
+  --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}  Set the logging level for the parser commands (ERROR by default).
 ```

 ## Disclaimer